-Of all the things we love about the French, one of them is that they know how to party.
-Only they could invent shows such as cabarets — live entertainment combining elements of a theatre, concert, dance show, and a bottle of champagne.
 Singing, dancing, bending over…it all happens here all year round and not only on the weekends.
-If that alone is not enough, in most of those places you can choose from a variety of tickets (show only, show premium, show with champagne, show with dinner, show with…you get the point).
-Warning: nips abound, and they ain’t slippin’ — it’s fully intentional.
+If that alone is not enough, in most of those places you can choose from a variety of tickets (show only, premium show, show with champagne, show with dinner, show with snacks in a guy’s living room even (we dug DEEP, yo) …you get the point).
+Warning: nips, booty, sometimes guy in Dior lipstick abound, and they ain’t slippin’ — it’s fully intentional.
 So maybe leave mother-in-law at the Airbnb.

 Crazy Horse